hwclass/jquery.validatestrictly/README.md

 A Validation Plugin for Inputs with Parameters

-Validates if input character value is a special char, digit or alphabetical.
+Validates and deletes if input character value is a special char, digit or alphabetical by every char.

 ### usage
 $('input').bind('keyup', function() {